View Entire Calendar | Submit Your Event

 process.
 Therefore, it is important for the applicant to address all applicable

 provisions by detailed plans and/or attachments.

-Non-Residential reviews are more involved, so "short forms" are not available.
+Non-Residential reviews are more involved, so "Combo Form" are not available.
 However,

 the Zoning Officer has prepared "Zoning Highlights" for B-1 and C-1 Zones, which